 Current partners of the licence are Wintershall Norge AS (operator) 35%, Agora Oil & Gas AS 20%, Edison International Norway 15%, Bayerngas Norge AS 20% and RWE Dea Norge AS 10%.

 Wintershall Holding GmbH, based in Kassel, Germany, is a wholly-owned subsidiary of BASF in Ludwigshafen.
-The company has been active in the exploration and production of crude oil and natural gas for over 80 years.
-Wintershall focuses on selected core regions, where the company has built up a high level of regional and technological expertise.
-These are Europe, North Africa, South America, as well as Russia and the Caspian Sea region.
-In addition, these operations are complemented by the company’s growing exploration activities in the Arabian Gulf.
-Today, the company employs more than 2,000 staff worldwide from 35 nations and is now Germany’s largest crude oil and natural gas producer.
+The company has been active in the extraction of natural resources for 120 years, and in the exploration and production of crude oil and natural gas for over 80 years.
+Wintershall focuses on selected core regions where the company has built up a high level of regional and technological expertise.
+These are Europe, Russia, North Africa, South America, and increasingly the Middle East region.
+The company wants to expand its business further with exploration and production, selected partnerships, innovation and technological competence.
+Wintershall employs some 2,500 staff worldwide from 40 nations and is now Germany’s largest,internationally active crude oil and natural gas producer.

 Wintershall.
 Shaping the Future.